Resistant hypertension poses a serious threat to your heart's health.

 "When people have high blood pressure despite being on three different medications, including a thiazide diuretic, they have what's known as resistant hypertension," says Dr. Joshua Beckman, a cardiologist at Harvard-affiliated Brigham and Women's Hospital.
 (Thiazide diuretics are often the first drugs doctors prescribe for high blood pressure.)

-- Try not to eat processed and restaurant-prepared foods.
+Avoid processed and restaurant-prepared foods.
 These foods can be loaded with sodium, which raises blood pressure.
 Common sources of extra sodium include cold cuts and cured meats, pizza, soups, sandwiches, and cheese.

 Don't drink too much alcohol.
 Because alcohol raises blood pressure, have no more than two drinks per day if you're male, or one drink per day if you're female.